Purnachar/SPACECRAFT-Docking-Simulator/README.md

 Keep the `.exe` and `stage11_space_background.bmp` in the same folder.

+"" TRY TO KEEP THE ORIGINAL WINDOW SIZE IT OPENS IN INSTEAD OF MAXIMIZING IT.""

 If Windows displays a security warning for an application downloaded from the internet, verify that the file came from this project's official GitHub repository/release before choosing whether to run it.

 ---